-On-site there is at least a 1:6 staff to student ratio, and on our Junior Active English course there is a 1:5 staff to student ratio.
+On-site there is at least a 1:6 staff to student ratio, and on our Junior Explorer course there is a 1:5 staff to student ratio.

 How can I contact my child while they are away?

-Upon arrival at the school, we will encourage your child to contact home to let you know that they have arrived safely using their mobile phone or by email.
+Upon arrival at the school, we will encourage your child to contact home to let you know that they have arrived safely.

 For safety reasons, we recommend that every child brings with them a mobile phone and that they use this to stay in touch with you.

 Each school has wifi in the communal areas, as well as designated computer time, so we can support your child in contacting home via Skype or email.
 Your child can also purchase an International SIM card from all our schools.

 You can also contact the school and arrange a suitable time to speak to them.

 - Emergency Contact: 0044 7848 456055

 - Course Office: 0044 1344 753471